ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab03.md

 # The Pair Portion: Doing more with the Turtle

 **STOP!
 Do not start on this part of the lab until BOTH partners have completed the individual portion.
 When you do start, make sure you use _pair programming_**

+**WARNING: Throughout this section make sure that you always start with an updated version of the repository (use `git pull` as described above to pull the latest version into your account).
+If you ever switch to working on the other partner's lab account make sure you do `git add`, `git commit`, `git push` before you switch, and then `git pull` when you switch to the new account.
+If you make changes to the same file in the same repo from two different clones, you are likely to get merge conflicts, which are no fun to deal with.**

 ## Step 2.0: Discuss with your partner
 Discuss the following questions with your partner, then put your joint answers into comments at the top of a new file named `lab3Letters_pair.py`.